President/Executive Director, Labor Guild

 President, American Federation of Teachers

 Tom Gosnell enjoyed a 15-year teaching career in the Boston Public Schools.
 He held volunteer posts with the Boston Teachers Union starting in 1975 and was the first teacher in Boston to be granted a year-long paternity leave following the birth of his son in 1976.
 Tom transitioned to working for the Boston Teachers Union, and was elected to the Executive Board of the AFT Massachusetts in 1982.
 He has served as the President of the American Federation of Teachers Massachusetts since his election in 2006.
 Tom has been involved with the Guild Board for over a decade.

 Partner, Segal Roitman

 Paul Kelly is a trial lawyer, labor lawyer and Fund lawyer advising labor organizations, Taft Hartley Funds and individual workers.
 In 2010, Paul became a member of the Labor Guild Executive Board.
 He has been teaching Labor Law at the Guild since 1984.
-He has also been a member of the Adjunct Faculty at Suffolk Law School– where he teaches Massachusetts Practice– since 1998.
+He has also been a member of the Adjunct Faculty at Suffolk Law School, where he taught Massachusetts Practice from 1998 to 2014.
 He received the Cushing Gavin Award as an outstanding Union attorney in 1996, and has also been named a Massachusetts Super Lawyer in labor and employment since 2007.